brenstar/chemu/README.md

 * All header files must have a guard
 * Header guards start with an underscore followed by the header file name in uppercase followed by `_H`
 * Function names are prefixed by their associated module name (see [Library Modules](#modules)) and an underscore.
 Following this prefix is a name in camel case or underscore delimited.
-* Each typedef should have its own header file
+* Each typedef *should* have its own header file, there are some exceptions to this.
 * Typedefs should not define pointer types.
 The only exceptions are function pointers and opaque pointers (e.g. ChipTimer).
 * Inline functions must be implemented using an inline guard macro.
 This will allow for inline functions to be enabled/disabled at compile time